chrisma/sport-portal/README.md

 * `rake db:create db:migrate db:seed` Setup database, run migrations, seed the database with defaults
 * `rspec` Run all the tests (using the [RSpec](http://rspec.info/) test framework)
 * `rails s` Start the Rails development server (runs on `localhost:3000` by default)
+* Check out `db/seeds.rb` to see which models were created (including user passwords)

 ### Using Vagrant (Virtual Machine)